htech-wordpress/aghaniyaa/README.md

 3. **Push to main branch**:
    - The workflow will automatically build and deploy your application
    - The deployment will be available at: `https://yourusername.github.io/repository-name/`
+   - **SPA Routing**: The workflow automatically generates a `404.html` file to support client-side routing
+   - All routes including admin routes (`/admin/login`, `/admin/dashboard`) will work correctly

 4. **Check deployment status**:
    - Go to the Actions tab in your GitHub repository
    - Monitor the "Deploy to GitHub Pages" workflow
+   - Verify that `404.html` is generated in the build artifacts

+**Note**: The `404.html` file is automatically generated during build to handle SPA routing on GitHub Pages.
+This ensures that direct URL access to any route (including admin routes) works correctly.

 ### Manual Deployment